“Creativity involves breaking out of established patterns in order to look at things in a different way.” – Edward de Bono

 Being creative is less thinking than it is doing.

 Don’t get me wrong – there’s a place for brainstorming and thinking critically about what you’re working on.
-In the early stages of a track, however, it’s detrimental to analyse what you’re doing and constantly critique your work.
+In the early stages of a track, however, it’s detrimental to analyze what you’re doing and constantly critique your work.

 “Good artists copy; great artists steal.”